 There are a bunch of really fantastic ideas here to check out.
 I love the idea of using a cheese slice container for cards and small games – so smart!
 These plastic storage containers keep them together and more important, protected.
 I can’t tell you how many party fouls ruined cards may it be spilled juice, sticky fingers, or just old age because we forgot about the card game.

 Here is another cubby storage full of games.
 This really is a functional and smart way to organize!
 Plus the bins make it easy to carry multiple games in the other room.
-Not to mention, if you have extra room you can use the cubbies to store books and coloring books.
+Not to mention, if you have extra room you can use the cubbies to store books, coloring books and of course more game boards!

 This is such a cool idea and saves a lot of space.
 A hanging sweater shelf works perfectly for storing games!
-Plus it keeps the board games hidden away in the closet.
+Plus it keeps the board games hidden away in the closet and fits those game boards perfectly.
 Not to mention it frees up table and shelf space leaving you more space to organize your house.

 Sterilite flat containers are really inexpensive and perfectly hold odd shaped games like Connect Four and Trouble.
 Any game really that has small pieces will fit in these boxes.
-Plus they’re great if the board game box gets damaged on your favorite game.
+Plus they’re great if the board game box gets damaged on your favorite game making it difficult to keep pieces with the proper game boards.

 Small plastic drawers are perfect for game pieces.
 Make a label for each so you know right where to go when you’re looking for a game.
 They’re great for games with smaller boards, games like Jenga, and card games.
 To protect your card games you can use small index organizers to keep the card games separate and all in 1 box.

 This is such a cool idea.
 I would have never thought of it!
 Plastic scrapbook paper containers make perfect sense for game boards – they’re the perfect size!
 You can fit whole games inside them like Trouble!
-It is a great way to keep your favorite games together.
+It is a great way to keep your favorite games together with the corresponding game boards.

 Using a hanging closet organizer can be a really great option to not having much space.
 You could use the hall closet or coat closet for this and then choose the type of hanging closet organizer that works the best in case you cannot devote a whole closet to your game room.
 Here are a few that I really like to keep games tidy: